 We found a place that did all-day breakfasts and managed to negotiate rides back to north London with various other mates who fortunately still had their transport.

-For some reason my Ford Escort Mk1 Estate was only the second car that I’d ever owned that had a nickname, Nelly, although I can’t remember where the name came from.
+For some reason my Ford Escort Mk1 Estate was only the second car that I’d ever owned that had a nickname, Nelly, with a ‘y’, although I can’t remember where the name came from.
 So, the Escort was a female, fair enough.
 I always thought Nelly was underpowered with a 1.1 litre engine, but reliable.
 Suffering from rust but not bad enough that body filler couldn’t put right, a very popular commodity in the seventies, especially at MOT time.
 Nelly forced me to become a member of the RAC.
 On a day trip to the south coast it suddenly suffered from severe knocking sounds.
 They were so worrying I decided to pull over and switch off, planning to have it investigated before starting the engine again.

 There was an RAC van about a hundred yards away on the seafront.
 A man in a very smart uniform was standing next to a table containing brochures, parked there to advertise their services.
 I took the opportunity to ask about my Escort, ‘Certainly I can have a look at your car sir, no problem’ he assured me with soothing tones.
 ‘I can assess the situation, decide on the diagnosis for whatever the reason is for the knocking noise which is obviously causing you some concern which I can well understand.
 I can then advise on a solution for you which will help to facilitate your continuing peace of mind and a safe journey home.
 If not, I will use the services of my organisation to fix whatever the problem may be with a local professional mechanical advisor who will have at his disposal the resources of a garage.
 There is just one stipulation to this successful scenario.
 You’ll have to join the RAC first’.
 ‘Show me where to sign’ I said, grabbing a pen from the table, parted with some money and joined.
 He then told me to let the engine cool down before topping up the radiator.
 The knocking noise was caused by an air lock in the cooling system.
 There was too much air in there where the water should have been.
 Someone has been negligent, or there’s a leak.
 He was right, someone had been negligent and I’ve been a member ever since.